palaseus/Adrenochain/README.md

   - Some maps are protected with RWMutex; access patterns are straightforward.
 Nevertheless, there is no shutdown orchestration across subsystems besides best-effort closes.

 - Testing
   - Unit tests exist for `block`, `chain`, `wallet`, and `net`.
-Placeholder tests have been added for `pkg/proto/net` and `proto/net`.
-Recommendation: expand test coverage for `miner`, `mempool`, and `storage`, and add more comprehensive tests for `net`, including fuzzing transaction encoding/decoding and signature verification.
+Placeholder tests have been added for `pkg/proto/net` and `proto/net`. **Test coverage for `pkg/utxo` has been significantly improved with the `TestProcessBlock` fix.** Recommendation: expand test coverage for `miner`, `mempool`, and `storage`, and add more comprehensive tests for `net`, including fuzzing transaction encoding/decoding and signature verification.

 Given these points, do not use this codebase for production networks or managing real value.

 ### Roadmap ideas
-- Real UTXO set or account-based state with balances and nonces
+- **Further enhance UTXO set or account-based state for comprehensive balance and nonce management.**
 - Persistent and secure wallet (disk keystore, encryption, HD keys)
 - Standardized transaction serialization (e.g., RLP/Protobuf) and signature scheme
-- Robust mempool policy and fee estimation
+- Further enhance mempool policy and fee estimation (Initial work on eviction logic completed)
-- Stronger PoW difficulty adjustment and consensus rules
+- Further strengthen PoW difficulty adjustment and consensus rules (Initial work on difficulty calculation completed)
-- P2P message validation, signature checks, peer scoring
+- Enhance P2P message validation, signature checks, and peer scoring (Initial network test fixes completed)
-- End-to-end integration tests and property-based tests
+- Expand test coverage, including end-to-end integration tests and property-based tests (Significant progress made on unit test stability)
 - Monitoring/metrics and a JSON-RPC/REST API

 ### License